 Note that the settings of the Side-Chain Input page stay in place when you switch to another Plugin supporting side-chain.
-This notably allows you to try different compression presets without losing the side-chain setup.
+This notably allows you to try different compressors or different compression presets without losing the side-chain setup.